zan2azzhhh/Zhenhao_An-portfolio/final-project-part-three.md

 5. Conclusion

-### What stands out to me:
+### What stands out:
-1. 2-point attempts(2PA) are decreasing while field goals attempts(FGA) and 3-point attempts(3PA) are significantly increasing(FGA = 2PA + 3PA).
-This is quite converse to the intuition that 2-point attempts should also increase as the field goal attempts have increased so many.
-So this truth would make audiences feel very superised.
+1. The number of 2-point attempts (2PA) is decreasing, while field goal attempts (FGA) and 3-point attempts (3PA) are significantly increasing (FGA = 2PA + 3PA).
+This is contrary to the intuition that 2-point attempts should also increase with the rise in field goal attempts.
+This truth would surprise audiences, as it goes against conventional expectations, which outstands the importance of 3 points for modern basketball.

-2. When comparing the ability values of top modern centers and top traditional centers, it would be impressed to notice that either Nikola Jokic, G. Antetokounmpo and Joel Embild has shown their significant improvement in Assists and 3-points, while a little decrease in defense.
-This chart effectively shows what the NBA league is expecting the modern centers to do and what kind of game the league is hoping for.
-The audience will also be impressed by these apparent changes that can be more dramatic than they expect.
+2. Comparing the ability values of 3 top "modern" centers and 3 top "traditional" centers, it's worth noting that players like Nikola Jokic, G. Antetokounmpo, and Joel Embiid have shown significant improvement in assists and 3-point shooting, albeit with a slight decrease in defensive metrics.
+I believe this chart effectively illustrates the evolving expectations for modern centers in the NBA and the kind of game the league aspires to see.
+The audience will be impressed by these apparent changes which can be more dramatic than they might have expected, and be able to realize how important being all-around is for being a good modern center.

 ## References

-I listed the data sources at the bottom of my story, and picture sources at the bottom of each picture.
+I have listed the data sources at the bottom of my story, as well as picture sources at the bottom of each picture.

 # Final thoughts
-> You can summarize any final thoughts / reflections that don't fit well in the previous sections here.
-How did it go?
-What did you run out of time for, or wish you had a chance to revisit?
-What were you most excited about?
-Include any final reflections as you think they might help us understand your process.
-If you already included such reflections elsewhere, you can delete this section.

-Text here!
+I have included many reflections in "changes made since Part 2".
+Here are summaries of what I put most effort into and some additional thoughts.

+1. Initially, in the "Wireframes and storyboards" section of part 2, I felt a bit confused because I believed I had done a thorough analysis of the reasons behind the observed phenomenon and provided effective visualizations.
+However, after discussions with the professor and TA, I realized that the focus should be more on crafting a story that leaves the audience impressed and surprised and imparts valuable lessons, rather than solely on statistical analysis.
+Through reconstruction, the new story presents data that goes beyond the audience's expectations and concludes with suggestions for them to learn, aligning with these two primary objectives.

+2. I think I have enhanced the quality of my visualizations by paying more attention to some details, refining the color scheme, and exploring different visualization methods.
+In addition to using Tableau, the Rawgraph website learned last week was also helpful for creating diverse visual elements like the radar chart.
+I also incorporated data from more sources, based on a suggestion from an interviewer.
+An interviewer told me that it would take her some time to figure out the meaning of FGA, 2PA, and PPG, so I included explanations for all the professional terms in the paragraphs.

+3. In part 2, I limited the amount of text because I thought the speech would be too concise to add more content.
+However, upon comparing my story with my classmates, I realized that adding more necessary paragraphs would still contribute to a more complete narrative.

+4. While attempting to use diverse section types in my Shorthand, I found that the 'text over media' style proved to be more effective and aesthetically pleasing for my story.
+So I transitioned most sections to the 'text over media' style, resulting in a visually appealing and cohesive story.